elasticluster/elasticluster/docs/troubleshooting.rst

 .. contents::

-Installation fails with: " fatal error: ffi.h: No such file or directory"
+Installation fails with: "fatal error: ffi.h: No such file or directory"
 -------------------------------------------------------------------------

 While trying to install ElastiCluster with ``pip install``, you get a